Privacy, Data Protection and Cookies Policy

 - Session Cookies- any of the above types of Cookie may be a session Cookie.
 Session Cookies are temporary and only remain on your computer or device from the point at which you visit the Moore Motoring Law Site until you close your browser.
 Session Cookies aren’t deleted when you close your browser, to delete these cookies you will need to clear your browser history.

 Before Cookies are placed on your computer or device you will be shown a Cookie compliance statement, requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies you are enabling us to provide you with the best possible experiences and services to you.
 You may wish to deny consent to the placing of the Cookies at which point we request you cease using the website.

-In addition to the controls that AMP provide, you can choose to enable or disable Cookies in your internet browser.
-Most internet browsers also enable you to choose whether you wish to disable all Cookies or only third party Cookies.
-By default, most internet browsers accept Cookies but this can be changed.
+In addition to the controls that EMS provide, you can choose to enable or disable Cookies in your internet browser.
+Most internet browsers also enable you to choose whether you wish to disable all Cookies or only third-party Cookies.
+By default, most internet browsers accept Cookies, but this can be changed.
 For further details, please access the help menu in your internet browser.